Shared and Private Information Learning in Multimodal Sentiment Analysis with Deep Modal Alignment and Self-supervised Multi-Task Learning: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{ultimodal} sentiment analysis (MSA)\cite{poria2020beneath,sun2020learning} is a rapidly growing field that utilizes information from various modalities to accomplish sentiment analysis.
-By incorporating multiple modalities, such as text, audio, and visual data, MSA can provide a more complete representation of human emotion.
-Unlike previous analyses that focus on a single modality\cite{vinodhini2012sentiment}, MSA recognizes the complementarity between different modalities and uses them jointly to improve accuracy.
-Studies have shown\cite{arevalo2020gated,egede2020emopain,middya2022deep,zhang2022multimodal} that non-text modal information can effectively enhance the accuracy of sentiment analysis.
-The goal of MSA is to analyze sentiment using data from multiple modalities, as illustrated in Figure 1.
+Multimodal sentiment analysis (MSA) is an emerging field that leverages information from diverse modalities, including text, audio, and visual data \cite{lai2023faithful,CMSCGC,2023PSCPC,2022ResCapsNet,liu2023adaptive}, to perform sentiment analysis \cite{poria2020beneath, sun2020learning,lai2023multimodal}.
+By incorporating multiple modalities, MSA aims to capture a more comprehensive representation of human emotion.
+Unlike traditional approaches that focus solely on a single modality \cite{vinodhini2012sentiment}, MSA recognizes the synergistic nature of different modalities and exploits their joint information to enhance accuracy.
+Numerous studies \cite{arevalo2020gated, egede2020emopain, middya2022deep, zhang2022multimodal, zhan2021multi, zhan2023defending} have demonstrated the effectiveness of incorporating non-textual modal information in improving sentiment analysis performance.
+The objective of MSA is to analyze sentiments using data from multiple modalities, as depicted in Figure \ref{fig1}.

-Multimodal sentiment analysis (MSA) has received significant attention, but it still faces many challenges \cite{gandhi2022multimodal,xiaoming2022survey}.
-There are five fundamental challenges for multimodal tasks \cite{rahate2022multimodal}: alignment, translation, representation, fusion, and co-learning.
-Among these, the representation of individual modalities and the overall representation challenge of multimodality are the most significant and meaningful challenges.
-In the past, previous work has not adequately addressed the issue of learning shared or private information between modalities.
-Instead, they typically fused the features of each modality without distinguishing between shared and private information.
-Future research could focus on developing methods to deliberately learn shared or private information between modalities to improve the accuracy of MSA.
+MSA has garnered considerable attention, yet it continues to face numerous challenges \cite{gandhi2022multimodal, xiaoming2022survey}.
+These challenges encompass five key aspects, as outlined in Rahate et al.\cite{rahate2022multimodal,zhan2023simplex2vec,zhan2023measuring}: alignment, translation, representation, fusion, and co-learning.
+Among these, the representation of individual modalities and the overall representation challenge in multimodality are particularly significant and impactful.
+Previous works have not adequately addressed the task of capturing shared or private information between modalities, often resorting to feature fusion without explicitly discerning between the two.
+Future research endeavors should focus on developing deliberate methods to learn shared or private information between modalities, thereby enhancing the accuracy of MSA.